dirac-institute/kbmod/docs/source/user_manual/reprojection.rst

     from astropy.time import Time
     from kbmod.reprojection_utils import transform_wcses_to_ebd

-    # get the list of WCSes for each image in the ImageStack
+    # get the list of WCSes for each image
     wcs_list = work_unit.org_img_meta["per_image_wcs"]

     # observation point on Earth, Cerro Tololo in this case